overtone/live-coding-emacs/README.md

 <img src="https://github.com/downloads/overtone/live-coding-emacs/improcess-logo-2.png" alt="Fuzzy Improcess Logo" title="Improcess" align="right" />

 ## Live Coding Emacs setup for Overtone
-An opinionated set of defaults for getting started with Emacs for use as a live coding tool for Overtone.
-These have been extracted from Sam Aaron's personal dot-emacs which is even more opinionated and probably not entirely fit for general consumption.
+An opinionated set of defaults for getting started with Emacs for use as a live coding tool for Overtone which also happens to make it a jolly good generic Clojure hacking config.
+This has been extracted from Sam Aaron's personal dot-emacs which is even more opinionated and probably not entirely fit for general consumption.
 This version pulls out the most useful elements in a format that's simple to install and get you live coding quickly.

 ### Prerequisites